Smarter, more manageable encryption

 Each Smartkey has three components: the session key, the asset key, and the access control list.

-- The Access Control List is a list of one or more users (designated by email addresses) that are allowed to use the Smartkey.
-User accounts can be integrated with Active Directory, and individual user devices can be managed via the Smartcrypt Enterprise Manager.
+- The access control list is a list of one or more users (designated by email addresses) that are allowed to use the Smartkey.
+User accounts can be integrated with Active Directory, and individual user devices can be managed via the PKWARE Enterprise Manager.

 When encrypting a file, a user is prompted to select the Smartkey that will be used in the encryption process.
 The choice of Smartkeys determines which other users will be able to decrypt and read the file.
 A Smartkey can be configured for use by default in all of a user’s encryption activities.

-Smartkeys are synchronized through Smartcrypt to all user devices defined by the access control list.
+Smartkeys are synchronized through the PKWARE Enterprise Manager to all user devices defined by the access control list.
 When the access control list changes (for example, when an authorized user is removed from the list), the asset key is reencrypted and redistributed to the remaining users on the list.